Klasmart-Engineering/klasmart-nodejs-logger/readme.md

 #### Usage

 This module provides an express middlware that will read and store requests' correlation ID or otherwise generate a correlation ID when one is not provided.
+It will also automatically populate the correlation ID header in the response.

 To utilize this, simply call the correlation ID higher order function prior to routing your request to final handlers.

 ```
 import Express from 'express';